 Senior school Science is delivered by specialist science staff who seeks to ensure that pupils experience the three sciences biology, chemistry and physics.
 We aim to equip pupils with a broad framework of scientific knowledge and understanding which enable pupils to use the scientific method of enquiry across all 3 of the sciences.
 In Year 5 pupils have 2 x 75 min of Science per week, Year 6 pupils have 2 x 75 min and 1 x 40 min of Science per week.
 In Year 7 and 8 pupils have 1 x 75 min lesson of each Biology, Chemistry and Physics by a specialist teachers.
 Year 7 and 8 follow the Common Entrance Syllabus.

 The Science curriculum throughout the school is designed to show continuity and progression throughout each year group.
+Click here for the curriculum outline.

 Science Clubs and trips